 OP MB's independent Risk Management function forms part of OP Financial Group's centralised Risk Management in organisational terms.
 At OP Financial Group, OP Cooperative's Board of Directors is the most important decision-making body for duties related to risk management.
 OP Cooperative's Supervisory Council confirms the decisions by the Board of Directors that apply to OP Financial Group's risk appetite.
 The Risk Committee of the Board of Directors assists the Board of Directors in performing duties related to risk-taking and risk management.
 Based on the decision by the President and Group Chief Executive Officer, the Executive Management Team has set up a Risk Management Committee, Steering and Compliance Committee and Banking ALM Committee that approve instructions and policy descriptions specifying the Risk Appetite Statement and the Risk Appetite Framework.
+The risk management-related tasks of various bodies are described in more detail in their respective charters.

-The bases for the arrangement of OP Financial Group's risk management prepared by OP Cooperative's senior management and set by the Board of Directors are as follows:
+The principles for the arrangement of OP Financial Group's risk management set by OP Cooperative's Board of Directors and prepared by OP Cooperative's senior management are as follows:

-- Senior management prepares business divisions' strategic choices that, in terms of risk-taking, are based on OP Financial Group's Risk Appetite Statement (RAS) document, confirmed by OP Cooperative's Supervisory Council.
-The Risk Appetite Statement outlines and give grounds for what risks each business unit is ready to take and to what extent.
-The business units are obliged to operate within the limits of these restrictions. - Senior management decides on the division of responsibilities as regards risktaking.
-The Group defines what risks different earnings logics (product and service packages) can take and any potential elaborations on what risks legal entities and various functions can take within the earnings logics when serving customers.
+- Strategy and OP Financial Group's RAS: Senior management prepares business divisions' strategic choices that, in terms of risk-taking, are based on OP Financial Group's Risk Appetite Statement (RAS), confirmed by OP Cooperative's Supervisory Council.
+The Risk Appetite Statement outlines and gives grounds for what risks each business is ready to take and to what extent.
+Businesses are obliged to operate within the limits of these restrictions. - Division of responsibilities: Senior management decides on how risk-taking responsibilities are divided.
+The Group defines what risks different revenue logics (product and service packages) can take and any potential elaborations on what risks legal entities and various functions can take within the revenue logics.